 The red grape variety comes from France.
-There are around 60 Synonyms; some are grouped alphabetically by country are Sovinjon, Kabiny Sovinyon, Lafit, Lafite ( Bulgaria.
+There are around 60 Synonyms; some alphabetically grouped by country are Kabin Sovinjon, Kaberne Sovinyon, Lafit, Lafite ( Bulgaria.
 Moldova.
 Russia ); Bidure, Bouchet, Bouchet Sauvignon, Breton, Cabernet Petit, Carbonet, Carbouet, Carmenet, Epicier Noir, Marchoupet, Navarre, Petit Bouchet, Petit Bouschet, Petit Cabernet, Petit Cavernet Sauvignon, Petite Vidure, Sauvignon, Sauvignonne, Vidure, Vidure Sauvignonne ( France ); Bordo ( Romania ); Bordeaux ( Switzerland ); Burdeo's Tinto ( Peru.
 Spain ); Cab United States ).

-Incidentally, Cabernet Sauvignon was the first classic variety, whose descent or parenting by means of the then popular DNA analysis was determined.
-This happened more or less accidentally when, when creating a genetic database, the DNA profiles of the major varieties cultivated in California were calculated and compared.
+Incidentally, Cabernet Sauvignon was the first classic variety, whose descent or parenting by means of the then just become popular DNA analysis was determined.
+This happened more or less coincidentally when, when creating a genetic database, the DNA profiles of the major varieties cultivated in California were determined and compared.
 This was done in 1997 by Dr. med.
-Carole Meredith and John Bowers at the University of California and resulted in parenting Cabernet Franc x Sauvignon Blanc, This is also the reason why, especially in the 19th century, they often use Cabernet Franc, but also with the variety Carmenère (direct descendant of Cabernet Franc) was confused.
+Carole Meredith and John Bowers at the University of California and yielded a parenting Cabernet Franc x Sauvignon Blanc, That is also the reason why, especially in the 19th century, they often use Cabernet Franc, but also with the variety Carmenère (direct descendant of Cabernet Franc) was confused.
 The worldwide surprise was so great because until then it had been doubted that white varieties could be involved in the emergence of red.

 The name Bidure gave rise to the assumption that Cabernet Sauvignon by the two Roman authors Columella (1st century BC) and Pliny the Elder (23-79) mentioned, antique variety Biturica could descend.
 Another hypothesis is called the ancient Spanish variety Cocolubis as an ancestor of Biturica and later Cabernet Sauvignon.
 And from Greek ampelographers became the native Volitsa Mavri as a descendant of Balisca (Biturica) and ancestor of Cabernet Sauvignon suspected.
 But all these hypotheses were refuted by the now-cleared lineage.
 It is a much younger variety, probably in the area Gironde (Bordeaux) was created at least before the 18th century.